MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp-signup.md

 ## Prerequisites

 Before you begin sign up, ensure you have the following components:

-- **Azure Pay-As-You-Go subscription**: Microsoft Connected Cache is a completely free-of-charge service hosted in Azure.
+1. **Azure Pay-As-You-Go subscription**: Microsoft Connected Cache is a completely free-of-charge service hosted in Azure.
 You will need to have a Pay-As-You-Go subscription in order to onboard to our service.
 To create a subscription, [visit this page](https://azure.microsoft.com/offers/ms-azr-0003p/).

-- **Access to Azure portal**: Ensure you have the credentials needed to access your organization's Azure portal.
+1. **Access to Azure portal**: Ensure you have the credentials needed to access your organization's Azure portal.

-- **Peering DB**: Ensure your organization's [Peering DB](https://www.peeringdb.com/) page is up-to-date and active.
+1. **Peering DB**: Ensure your organization's [Peering DB](https://www.peeringdb.com/) page is up-to-date and active.
 Check that the NOC email listed is accurate, and that you have access to this email.

-- **Server**: Ensure the server you wish to install Microsoft Connected Cache on is ready, and that the server is installed Ubuntu 20.04 LTS.
+1. **Server**: Ensure the server you wish to install Microsoft Connected Cache on is ready, and that the server is installed on Ubuntu 20.04 LTS.
+1. **Configure cache drive**: Make sure that you have a data drive configured with full permissions on your server.
+You'll need to specify the location for this cache drive during the cache node configuration process.
+The minimum size for the data drive is 100 GB.
+For instructions to mount a disk on a Linux VM, see [Attach a data disk to a Linux VM](/azure/virtual-machines/linux/attach-disk-portal#find-the-disk).

 ## Resource creation and sign up process